EnumerativeGeometry/enumerativegeometry.github.io/README.md

 ---

 ## Core Ideas
-- **Lines, circles, and points are the primal, intuitive building blocks of geometry—just as points form the foundation of sets.
-They serve as the elemental constructs from which virtual sets are rigorously built, embodying the geometric essence underlying complex mathematical structures.**
+- **Lines, circles, and points are the primal, intuitive building blocks of geometry**—just as points form the foundation of sets.
+They serve as the elemental constructs from which virtual sets are rigorously built, embodying the geometric essence underlying complex mathematical structures.
 - **Stratified Moduli Spaces:** Parameter spaces of geometric configurations are decomposed into locally closed strata reflecting different singularity and tangency types.
 - **Virtual Membership:** The classical binary membership relation is replaced by a continuous inclusion of points into fractal strata, allowing sets to *contain themselves* in a topological sense.
 - **Virtual Fractal Sets:** Infinite descending intersections of strata capture recursive geometric degenerations, generalizing classical sets.